hm-lang/core/proposals/README.md

 #     Array[3] *= 10        # reference to 4 *= 10  --> 40
 ```

-Note that references to elements in a container are internally pointers to the container plus the key/offset,
+Note that references to elements in a container are internally pointers to the container plus the ID/offset,
 so that we don't delete the value at `Array[3]` and thus invalidate the reference `Array[3];` above.
-Containers of containers (and further nesting) require key arrays for the pointers.
+Containers of containers (and further nesting) require ID arrays for the pointers.
-E.g., `MyMap["Ginger"][1]["Soup"]` would be a struct which contains `&MyMap`, plus the tuple `("Ginger", 1, "Soup")`.
+E.g., `MyStore["Ginger"][1]["Soup"]` would be a struct which contains `&MyStore`, plus the tuple `("Ginger", 1, "Soup")`.

 TODO: discussion on how `Array[5]` gets passed by reference when used as an argument.
 e.g., `myFunction(X; Array[5])` will do something like `Array[5, (T;) := myFunction(X; T)]`.

-Here is an example with a map.
+Here is an example with a store.
 Note that the argument is readonly, but that doesn't mean
 the argument doesn't change, especially when we're doing self-referential logic like this.

 ```